TOM'S

 TOM'S Inc. (株式会社トムス, Kabushiki-gaisha Tomusu) is an automotive aftermarket parts manufacturer and tuner of Toyota and Lexus vehicles, as well as a factory-backed racing team.
 The TOM'S head office is located in Tokyo, Japan.

 TOM'S most prominently produces aftermarket parts for current Toyota vehicles, and has also created its own special edition of certain current Lexus models.

 In motorsport, the company is currently heavily involved with Super GT, Super Formula and Super Formula Lights.
-TOM'S Racing has won the Japanese Formula 3 Championship 21 times, the Super GT series ten times, the Super Formula Championship four times, and the Super Formula Lights series three times.
+TOM'S Racing has won the Japanese Formula 3 Championship 21 times, the Super GT series 11 times, the Super Formula Championship six times, and the Super Formula Lights series four times.

 History

 The name stands for Tachi Oiwa Motor Sport, as the company was established in 1974 by Nobuhide Tachi and Kiyoshi Oiwa.
 Despite an oil crisis at the time, the two were able to show productive results and a healthy development of motorsports for Toyota.
 With the support of Toyota, TOM'S went into business in 1974.

 In 1975 the Toyota Motor Corporation officially recognized TOM'S as an authorized tuning shop.
 In 1978, the firm opened a garage in the Tama area of Tokyo.
 TOM'S entered the Japanese Formula 3 as an engine tuner in 1981.